 Fátima Pilgrimage Site

 Fátima sits in central Portugal.
 It is approximately 50 minutes away from Coimbra and two hours away from Porto respectively.
-Don’t miss the Church of the Apparitions – a small chapel constructed on the exact spot where Mary appeared to the shepherds.
+Don’t miss the Church of the Apparitions.
+This is a small chapel constructed on the exact spot where Mary appeared to the shepherds.

 Getting to Fátima